Tsuyoshi Wada: 2006

-Wada was chosen to play in the inaugural 2006 World Baseball Classic as a member of the Japanese national team but saw little playing time as a middle reliever, coming on in relief in Japan's second-round match against Mexico and pitching two shutout innings in his first and only appearance of the tournament (Japan won the game 6-1).
+Wada was chosen for the inaugural 2006 World Baseball Classic as a member of the Japanese national team but saw little playing time as a middle reliever, coming on in relief in Japan's second-round match against Mexico and pitching two shutout innings in his first and only appearance of the tournament.
+(Japan won the game 6–1.)

 Wada had perhaps his finest year yet in the regular season, pitching just 163 1/3 innings but going 14–6 with a career-best 2.98 ERA and allowing the fewest walks and hits per inning pitched of his career (1.10).
-His wife, Kasumi, gave birth to their first child (a daughter) on September 13 of that year.
+His wife, Kasumi, gave birth to their first child on September 13.

 2007

 Though Wada improved on his ERA still more by lowering it to 2.82 in the 2007 season, he was plagued by poor run support and went 12–10 for the year.
-He pitched the most innings (182) and amassed the most strikeouts (169) since his rookie campaign and became the only active pitcher other than the aforementioned Masanori Ishikawa (and the first in Hawks franchise history since Sugiura) to record double-digit wins in each of the first five seasons of his professional career.
+He pitched the most innings (182) and amassed the most strikeouts (169) since his rookie campaign and became the only active pitcher other than Masanori Ishikawa (and the first in Hawks franchise history since Sugiura) to record double-digit wins in each of the first five seasons of his professional career.

-He underwent endoscopic surgery in Los Angeles during the season to remove articular cartilage fragments in his left elbow after experiencing discomfort in the region during the season.
+Wada underwent endoscopic surgery in Los Angeles during the season to remove articular cartilage fragments in his left elbow after experiencing discomfort in the region during the season.

 2008

 The rehab that Wada had to undergo following the elbow surgery kept him from making his first start of 2008 until April 6, roughly two and a half weeks into the season.
-Despite the slight setback, he started the season of well, putting up eight wins before the All-Star break and garnering selection to the Japanese national team that would play in the 2008 Beijing Olympics.
-However, he did not pitch as had hoped in the Olympics, giving up six runs (five earned) in two starts en route to a 4.82 ERA over 91/3 innings (albeit while striking out 13) and being one of the factors in Japan's disappointing fourth-place finish behind South Korea, Cuba and the United States.
+Despite the delay, he started the season of well, putting up eight wins before the All-Star break and garnering selection to the Japanese national team that would play in the 2008 Beijing Olympics.
+However, he did not pitch well in the Olympics, giving up six runs (five earned) in two starts en route to a 4.82 ERA over 91/3 innings (albeit while striking out 13) and being one of the factors in Japan's disappointing fourth-place finish behind South Korea, Cuba and the United States.

-After returning to Japan in late August, Wada pitched 10 shutout innings and struck out 10 in one no-decision against the Saitama Seibu Lions on August 31 (the game ended in a 0–0 tie after 12 innings) and held the Lions to one run in 10 innings yet again while striking out 12 on September 20, this time in a tough 1–0 loss.
+After returning to Japan in late August, Wada pitched 10 shutout innings and struck out 10 in one no-decision against the Lions on August 31 (the game ended in a 0–0 tie after 12 innings) and held the Lions to one run in 10 innings yet again while striking out 12 on September 20, this time in a tough 1–0 loss.
 While he pitched reliably, recording a 3.18 ERA in his final six starts of the season, he was victimized by a lack of run support and failed to put up double-digit wins for the first time in his professional career.